-- Both Speaker Pelosi in the House and Majority Leader Harry Reid in Senate are pushing for climate legislation. - H.R.
-2454, the American Clean Energy and Security Act of 2009 (Waxman-Markey) has passed out of the House. - Barbara Boxer, Chair of the Senate Committee on Environment and Public Works has set a goal of submitting a climate bill prior to the Climate Conference in Copenhagen in December.
+- ➤ Both Speaker Pelosi in the House and Majority Leader Harry Reid in Senate are pushing for climate legislation. - H.R.
+2454, the American Clean Energy and Security Act of 2009 (Waxman-Markey) has passed out of the House. - Kerry-Boxer Clean Energy Jobs and American Power Act introduced in the Senate on September 30.